The docker-compose.yml

 However, any files in /app

 , will not be available in the local environment.
-For a standard Django project, these will
+For a standard Django application, these will include:

 requirements.txt